Configuration

 use_sample_weights: True

-# Sample weight generalised sigmoid function
+# Sample weight sigmoid function parameters

 sample_weights_sigmoid: